williamuy/williamuy/README.md

 🎓 **Student**: Business / Management Information Systems at the University of Washington Bothell

-🌟 **Passionate About**: Problem solving through data, software, and LLMs.

-## About My Journey

-🚀 I'm on a journey to explore the vast world of both data science and software engineering.

-📚 Currently collaborating on a fullstack study app for the [Dempsey Startup Competition](https://foster.uw.edu/centers/buerk-ctr-entrepreneurship/entrepreneurship-competitions/dempsey-startup-competition/).

 ## Skills

 🛠 **Languages**: Java, Python, SQL, TypeScript